Cochylis hospes (Walsingham)

 Damage: Newly hatched larvae move from the bracts (where they feed initially) to the florets of the sunflower head, where they enter open florets to feed.
 During later stages the larvae tunnel though the base of the floret into the seed and consume the contents.
 Each larva may destroy 5 to 7 seeds.
 Silken webbing on the face of the head at maturity indicates the presence of the larvae within the head.

 Scouting: Sampling plans have been developed using both adult and egg counts.
 Adult moth and egg counts should be made when most of the plants are at the stage R-3.
 A low power magnifier is recommended for egg counts.
 When monitoring for adult moths during the day (late morning or early afternoon), the moths remain quiet, resting on upper or lower surfaces of the leaves of sunflower plants.
 When disturbed, they flutter from plant to plant.
-For details on adult moth and egg scouting and economic thresholds go to Banded Sunflower Moth E-823 (Revised) -.
+For details on adult moth and egg scouting and economic thresholds, go to NDSU's Banded Sunflower Moth E-823 (Revised 2019) publication.

 Control: The economic threshold level varies with sunflower prices.
 When monitoring for adults during daylight hours, one banded moth per 100 plants is a reasonable threshold.
 For egg counts the threshold level is about 2-3 eggs per six bracts.
 Chemicals should be applied from the late bud stage (R4) to early bloom (R5.1).
 Border spraying can be an option.
 Spraying in early morning or late evening is preferred to minimize the impact of pollinators.
 Some common control mistakes include: not scouting; waiting too long to spray; and perimeter spraying only and not scouting the interior of the field.